msil2/TAMU-CyberSec/National Cyber League 2022 Spring Season/Prerequisite Challenges/Cryptography/Encoding/README.md

 <img width="371" alt="Screenshot 2022-02-05 003135" src="https://user-images.githubusercontent.com/99063625/152631455-6dba1dc9-8c8e-442d-ac75-15c2b405244e.png">

 Visit the provided website, [CyberChef](https://gchq.github.io/CyberChef/), to take a crack at decrypting the ciphertext.
-You may already know that this ciphertext is a bunch of Binary numbers, so you should probably get started with the From Binary tool CyberChef.
+You may already know that this ciphertext is a bunch of binary numbers, so you should probably get started with the *From Binary* tool CyberChef.

 ![image](https://user-images.githubusercontent.com/99063625/157507060-ee7a60a4-670a-4a3b-a3f7-c0eac20e208a.png)